Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 What are they going to do that isn't already being done?

-What he means people over people over.
+What do you mean, people over people over?

-That's Trump speak for my God, they've got 15 people all doing the same thing at this department, at that department.
+That's Trump speak for, my God, they've got 15 people all doing the same thing at this department, at that department.

 Why do we need any more people doing the same thing?